Chrystalkey/landtagszusammenfasser/docs/structure.md

 - first idea: use ssg to template the site, with the webserver generating .md files and regenerating the site as well as deploy it
 ## Collector
+- Collectors should be somewhat smart.
+They should check the database for updates on Gesetzesvorhaben.
+When the Gesetzesvorhaben transitions from the Ministerium to the Landtag for example, it should now only get the updates from the Landtag
+- There should be one collector running for each Bundesland
+- Add Fehlerbehandlung for the case of "Collector doesn't know what to do or where to look" (Log?)
 ### General Remarks
 - collects data from the internet via
     - api calls